observeinc/entity-explorer/Readme.md

 3. Extract the archive:

     ```bash
-    unzip observe-entity-explorer.<version>.zip
+    unzip observe-entity-explorer.osx.*.zip
     ```

-4. Mark the application as executable by running this command in your terminal:

-    ```bash
-    chmod 755 observe-entity-explorer
-    ```

-5. Run `observe-entity-explorer`
+4. Run `observe-entity-explorer` from the extracted folder

 ### Install on Windows